Words avoiding the morphic images of most of their factors: Introduction

+To prove \Cref{rem}.(ii), let $f$ be a factor of $w$ that does not contain the letter~$a$ of $w$.
+Let $m$ be the admissible morphism such that $m(a)=aa$ and $m(i)=i$ for every letter $i$ of $w$ other than $a$.
+Then $m(f)=f$ even if $m$ is not the identity.
+So $f$ is imaged since $w$ contains $f$ and $m(f)$.

 Our results consider the length and the number of imaged factors that are unavoidable in infinite binary words.
 First, we prove that long imaged factors can be avoided. \begin{theorem} There exist exponentially many binary words that avoid imaged factors of length 7. \end{theorem} Then we prove that the length 7 is sharp in the previous result. \begin{theorem} Every infinite word over a finite alphabet contains an imaged factor of length 6. \end{theorem} This naturally leads to wonder what is the minimum number of imaged factor in an infinite binary word.
 We also obtain a precise answer in this case. \begin{theorem} There exist exponentially many binary words that contain at most 36 imaged factors. \end{theorem}

 \begin{theorem} Every infinite binary word contains at least 36 imaged factors. \end{theorem}

 Now let us give useful standard definitions.
 A \emph{repetition} $w$ is a finite prefix of $u^\omega$ such that $u$ is a non-empty finite word and $|w|>|u|$.
 The \emph{period} of $w$ is $|u|$ and the \emph{exponent} of $w$ is $\tfrac{|w|}{|u|}$.
 A word is $(\beta^+,n)$-free if it contains no repetition $u^e$ with $|u|\ge n$ and $e>\beta$.
 A word is $\beta^+$-free if it is $(\beta^+,1)$-free.
 A morphism~$f:\Sigma^*\rightarrow\Delta^*$ is \emph{$q$-uniform} if $|f(a)|=q$ for every $a\in\Sigma$, and $f$ is \emph{synchronizing} if for all $a,b,c\in\Sigma$ and $u,v\in \Delta^*$, such that $f(ab)=uf(c)v$, then either $u=\varepsilon$ and $a=c$, or $v=\varepsilon$ and $b=c$.